Slavery and the Making of America

 Slavery and the Making of America is a 2004 PBS four-part documentary series on African American slaves and their contributions to the United States.
-Famous African Americans such as Colonel Tye and historical figures such as President George Washington and John Murray are all documented in the series.
-The series covers Black Loyalists and Black Patriots.
+Famous African Americans, such as Colonel Tye, and historical figures, such as George Washington and John Murray, are documented in the series.
+The series also covers Black Loyalists and Black Patriots.

 Emmy Award winning composer Michael Whalen wrote the film's original soundtrack.